-The University President has assigned day-to-day responsibilities for the implementation and administration of this policy to the Chief Diversity Officer, Tiffany Hamilton, who is the University's Equal Opportunity and Affirmative Action Officer.
+The University President has assigned day-to-day responsibilities for the implementation and administration of this policy to the VP for Institutional Equity & Belonging, Tiffany Hamilton, who is the University's Equal Opportunity and Affirmative Action Officer.
 Any questions concerning this policy and any complaints of discrimination should be communicated to the EOAA Officer, Tiffany Hamilton, Duns Scotus Hall, Room 118, telephone 716.566.7880, thamilto@daemen.edu.